 Most Reverend James Whelan was born in Kilkenny, Ireland.
 In his youth, he was remarkable for his great love of solitude and extraordinary application to books.
-In February 21, 1843 he became Bishop of Nashville.
+On May 8, 1859 he became Bishop of Nashville.
 As a border state, Tennessee was torn and distracted for four long years by the almost constant occupation of contending armies, some of the most severe battles of the Civil War were fought on its soil.
-Bishop Whelan obtained leave to resign the episcopate in 1864, and return to the quite and seclusion of a convent of his order From that time till his death he lived among his religious brethren, devoting his time to theological, historical, and chemical studies, some of the fruits of which are manifested in contributions to the periodical literature of the time.
+Bishop Whelan obtained leave to resign the episcopate in 1864, and return to the quiet and seclusion of a convent of his order From that time till his death he lived among his religious brethren, devoting his time to theological, historical, and chemical studies, some of the fruits of which are manifested in contributions to the periodical literature of the time.

 The Right Reverend Patrick Augustine Feehan, D.D.

 (8/29/1829 – 7/12/1902)